bibek12345/DIPC/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_11.png)

-7. Click on the “Data” tab on top
+10. Click on the “Data” tab on top

 ![](images/200/image200_12.png)

-8. Click on the back icon, located on the top left corner (left of the entity name) to go back to the Catalog
+11. Click on the back icon, located on the top left corner (left of the entity name) to go back to the Catalog
-9. In the catalog you can use the drop-down menu located at the top to select the type of object that will be shown
+12. In the catalog you can use the drop-down menu located at the top to select the type of object that will be shown

 ![](images/200/image200_13.png)

-10. It is also possible to use the filter to search for a specific object
+13. It is also possible to use the filter to search for a specific object

 ![](images/200/image200_14.png)

-11. Now, we are going to create the target connection.
-From the top bar, Open the drop-down menu from the top far right corner and then select “Connection”
+14. Now, we are going to create the target connection.
+Open the drop-down menu from the top far right corner and then select “Connection”

 ![](images/200/image200_15.png)

-12. Enter the following information:
+15. Enter the following information:
     - Name: SALES_TRG
     - Description: Sales OLTP Replicated Data
     - Agent: <LOCAL_AGENT>